The harmful effects of social judgment against singles

 The meaning of being single is changing.
 Some experts believe that these behavioral and cultural changes could help normalize singles — and perhaps reduce the urge to judge the unmarried.

-In recent years, influential social media personalities and mainstream celebrities have spoken proudly about being single.
-Actress Emma Watson, for example, described her status in public as a “partner with herself”, encouraging others to regard the absence of a romantic partner as a positive rather than a negative.

-“As more people come to terms with being single, I think more people will feel liberated to do the same,” says Abrams.
+“As more people come to terms with their singleness, I think more people will feel liberated to do the same,” says Abrams.

 The October 2021 survey, conducted by the app Bumble and analyzed by the BBC, showed that 53% of the more than 8,500 users of the app surveyed in Canada, France, Germany, India, Mexico, the Philippines, Australia, the UK and the US “realized that it’s okay to be single for a while,” thanks to Covid-19.